folio-org/folio-org.github.io/guides/module-descriptor.md

 <a id="dockerfile"></a>The module's Dockerfile needs to use a base image that has the feature "UseContainerSupport".
 Use that feature in conjunction with "MaxRAMPercentage".

-Note that all Java-based modules should now be [using Java 11](/faqs/how-to-specify-backend-java-ci/) or [using Java 17](/faqs/how-to-specify-backend-java-ci/).
+Note that all Java-based modules should now be [using Java 17](/faqs/how-to-specify-backend-java-ci/).

 Other necessary options can be appended (e.g. -XX:+PrintFlagsFinal).